 Choosing the best mixer

-If you're looking for a stand mixer in 2018, there are more options than ever.
-We've seen a wealth of new features this year, including the rise of glass bowls and built-in lights for improved visibility when mixing, plus timers and even mixers with additional mini bowls for when you are only making small quantities.
+Stand mixer design hasn't moved on all that much in decades, but in recent years we've seen a wave of handy extra features make an appearance, such as glass bowls and built-in lights for improved visibility when mixing, timer controls and even additional mini mixer bowls for when you are only making small quantities.